ahmadtc1/ComputerVision/README.md

-# ImageProcessingPractice
+# ComputerVision
-Learning to apply different image processing filters 📷
+Learning the ins and outs of computer vision and its various applications 📷

-# Learning Image Processing
+# Learning Computer Vision
-This repo contains a variety of image processing techniques I have been exploring.
-Feel free to download any files with EXECUTABLE in their title and execute them on any images of your choice to perform their specified image processing technique
+This repo contains a variety of computer vision techniques and applications I am in the process of exploring.
+Feel free to download and run any of the files for some computer vision fun yourself!

 # How to Use it
 You can download and execute any file with the words "EXECUTABLE" in its title to perform some sort of image processing technique.